Watkins Mill High School

-Watkins Mill High School is located in Gaithersburg, an incorporated city in Montgomery County, Maryland.
+Watkins Mill High School is a public high school located in Gaithersburg, an incorporated city in Montgomery County, Maryland.

 The school is named after the Watkins family, who owned a mill on the property.
-The school's colors are orange and blue.
+The school opened in 1989 at 269,706 ft² with a 28,140 ft² addition in 1994 and a 3,733 ft² in 1999 with 300 ft² of renovation.
+The school now encompasses 301,579 ft².

 Watkins Mill is home to such programs as the International Baccalaureate Program, PLTW, and Academy of Finance.
 Watkins Mill is part of the Montgomery County Public Schools system.
-The principal is Carol Goddard.

-The school opened in 1989 at 269,706 ft² with a 28,140 ft² addition in 1994 and a 3,733 ft² in 1999 with 300 ft² of renovation.
-The school now encompasses 301,579 ft².
+It is one of four public high schools in the county to have a wellness center.

 Demographics

 According to the Montgomery County Public Schools regulatory accountability report, the ethnic demographic breakdown of students is: